-A simple sesame soy salad dressing that can also be used as a sauce or marinade for your favorite meats, tofu or vegetables.
+A simple sesame and soy salad dressing doubles as a sauce or marinade for your favorite meats, tofu or vegetables.

 Toasted sesame seeds and sesame oil give this dressing a deep, rich flavor.
 It's great on salads, warm and cold, as a marinade for anything or as a sauce for a noodle dish or stir fry.
 It comes together in only a few minutes and keeps in the fridge for weeks!

 - Avocado oil - I use avocado oil for it's mild flavour.
 You can replace it with olive oil or another "light" tasting oil.

 - Low sodium soy sauce - I mostly use low sodium soy sauce so that I can season my food to my liking.
 But feel free to use regular soy sauce.

 - Rice wine vinegar - Rice wine vinegar is mild but if you want an extra bite you can use white or white wine vinegar.

 - Honey or sugar - If you don't have any honey you can use sugar and whisk until the sugar is dissolved.

 - Sambal Oelek - An Indonesian chili paste that, in my opinion, is a must have condiment!
 If you can't find any at your grocery store you can order it here - Sambal Oelek .
 You can substitute with another hot sauce or ½ tsp. of dried chili flakes.
 Or omit it completely if you don't like the heat.